mehuljha/combat/README.md

 Optional:
 Grails app can work with in memory H2 Database, or you can configure any database of your choice.
 Current configuration of project points to localhost MySQL server.
-You can download MySQL server from https://dev.mysql.com/downloads/installer/
+You can download MySQL server from https://dev.mysql.com/downloads/installer/ If using MySQL database, you can configure the settings in the application.yml file for database name and credentials.

-Open a command prompt and run grails run-app.
+Open a command prompt and run comman grails run-app.
 This command should start the application on default port 8080.